Skip to content

 Copilot Studio uses a custom connector with Entra ID OAuth (not XSUAA).
 For PP with Copilot Studio:

-1. Use the Entra ID OIDC authentication (see Phase 2 OAuth Setup)
+1. Use the Entra ID OIDC authentication (see OAuth / JWT Setup)

 2. Ensure the Entra ID token's preferred_username or email claim maps to a SAP user